- Sat May 25, 2019 10:49 am

 - MD5 checksum:

-phpBB does not provide the ability to send regular emails to users with summarized postings on a forum.
-Instead, phpBB expects that users will visit the phpBB forum regularly if they want to keep up with what is going on at the site or use the phpBB 3 Atom feed feature.
+phpBB does not provide the ability to send regular emails to users with summarized postings on a board.
+Instead, phpBB expects that users will visit the phpBB board regularly if they want to keep up with what is going on at the site or use the phpBB 3 Atom feed feature.

 Digests can be daily, weekly or monthly.
 Posts older than this will not be sent in a digest.
 In addition, if you want you can elect not to see posts since you last logged in, if you visited recently.
 You can even filter out your own posts.

 If a user does not want summaries of every post, they can be selective.
 They can pick the forum or forums that interests them.
 By default they will get posts for all forums that they are allowed to access.